Laurent-Désiré Kabila: Political activities

-Congo crisis
+1960s Congo Crisis

 Shortly after the Congo achieved independence in 1960, Katanga seceded under the leadership of Moïse Tshombe.
 Kabila organised the Baluba in an anti-secessionist rebellion in Manono.
 In September 1962 a new province, North Katanga, was established.
 He became a member of the provincial assembly and served as chief of cabinet for Minister of Information Ferdinand Tumba.
 In September 1963 he and other young members of the assembly were forced to resign, facing allegations of communist sympathies.

 Kabila established himself as a supporter of hard-line Lumumbist Prosper Mwamba Ilunga.
 When the Lumumbists formed the Conseil National de Libération, he was sent to eastern Congo to help organize a revolution, in particular in the Kivu and North Katanga provinces.
 This revolution was part of the larger Simba rebellions happening in the provinces at the time.
 In 1965, Kabila set up a cross-border rebel operation from Kigoma, Tanzania, across Lake Tanganyika.

-Che Guevara
+Association with Che Guevara

-Kabila met Che Guevara for the first time in April 1965 where Guevara had appeared in the Congo with approximately 100 Cuban men who planned to bring about a Cuban-style revolution to overthrow the Congolese government.
+Kabila met Che Guevara for the first time in late April 1965 where Guevara had appeared in the Congo with approximately 100 Cuban men who envisaged to bring about a Cuban-style revolution to overthrow the Congolese government.
 Guevara assisted Kabila and his rebel forces for a few months before Guevara judged Kabila (then age 26) as "not the man of the hour" he had alluded to, being too distracted and his men poorly trained and disciplined.
 This, in Guevara's opinion, accounted for Kabila showing up days late at times to provide supplies, aid, or backup to Guevara's men.
 Kabila preferred to spend most of his time at local bars or brothels instead of training his men or fighting the Congolese government forces.
 The lack of cooperation between Kabila and Guevara contributed to the suppression of the revolt in November that same year.

 In Guevara's view, of all of the people he met during his campaign in Congo, only Kabila had "genuine qualities of a mass leader"; but Guevara castigated Kabila for a lack of "revolutionary seriousness".
 After the failure of the rebellion, Kabila turned to smuggling gold and timber on Lake Tanganyika.
 He also ran a bar and brothel in Kigoma, Tanzania.